La boda de Valentina

 La boda de Valentina (lit.
 'Valentina's Wedding') is a 2018 romantic comedy film directed by Marco Polo Constandse.
 The script was written by Santiago Limón, Issa López and Santiago Limón.
 The film stars Marimar Vega, Omar Chaparro and Ryan Carnes.

 Plot

 Valentina lives in New York with her boyfriend who proposes to her.
-She has a good life going for her until her scandalous family in Mexico needs her to pretend to be engaged to her ex-boyfriend for awhile.
+She has a good life going for her until her scandalous family in Mexico needs her to pretend to be engaged to her ex-boyfriend for a while.
 She is denied a green card and heads to Mexico to talk to her father, a political figure, on getting rid of the fake engagement.
 She starts feeling bad and eventually gives in to her father's pleading.
 This leads to her posing with her ex as her heart struggles to tell her if she has made the right choice staying with her fiancé or falling again for her ex.